Authorization

 cd.upload_pandas_dataframe(survey, dummy_for="180A662EF5BB52396D31516E9127FDE298A1B6A76673A00BD215ACBA9853FD8E")

-Note that we uploaded the dummy data specifying the table handle used in the production environment.
+Note that we uploaded the dummy data specifying the table handle used in the authorized mode.
 We perform a similar thing for the medical table.

-Now, if we record the above analysis in the design environment, the script will record correctly!
+Now, if we record the above analysis in design mode, the script will record correctly!
 While in recording mode [3], any calls to crandas.get_table() will have their handle replaced by the dummy handle for the command result, however the real handle will still be present in the recorded script.
-This means that when the script is later saved and approved, the same sequence of commands can be executed in the production environment.
+This means that when the script is later saved and approved, the same sequence of commands can be executed in authorized mode.

-To upload data to the production environment, we also need approval.
-Typically, uploading data to the production environment can be done via the portal, and this step can be skipped.
+To upload data in authorized mode, we also need approval.
+Typically, uploading data in authorized mode can be done via the platform, and this step can be skipped.

 If the user wants to be able to upload data from crandas, they need to have authorization for it, just like any other operation.